 In all, twenty-four branches and the Central Library in Copley Square serve Boston's diverse population of over 645,000 (estimated) with collections of books, magazines, DVDs, and CDs, along with an array of programs, trainings, and services - all targeted to respond to neighborhood residents of all ages.
-The essential nature of the library as a center for learning and a community gathering place is captured in the branches, which serve as an ongoing and tangible gateway for lifelong residents and for New Bostonians from all around the world.
+The essential nature of the library as a center for learning and a community gathering is captured across the system and serves as an ongoing and tangible gateway for lifelong residents and for new Bostonians from all around the world.